 Having resisted the temptation to say anything about the latest right wing darling – militia nutcase Cliven Bundy and his Patriot Cattle – but the tie-in to last week's post about George Zimmerman hit me over the weekend.
 As any sober and literate review of the facts and history of the situation shows, Bundy has absolutely no legal argument whatsoever beyond ultra-right militia/survivalist/Tax Protester nonsense about refusing to recognize the authority of the federal government.
 The neat thing about the federal government is that it exists whether or not some mouthbreather thinks it does, and it has authority over him regardless of whether he thinks it does.
 To argue otherwise simply is to claim that each individual can decide which laws he chooses to follow and when, which is to say that there are no laws at all.
 A law isn't a law if it can't be enforced.
-A law that can't be enforced is a suggestion.

 These people, who are obviously more heavily armed than the average American, are precisely the kind of people who shouldn't have guns.
 These are people who stopped working (or perhaps they're unemployed welfare queens?) and drove hundreds of miles to "defend" a man who is absolutely, completely, and indisputably wrong – a grifter, in essence, who wants to use public resources without paying for them with his lunatic "patriot" beliefs as justification – because they are so enthusiastic about the chance to point a loaded rifle at an employee of the federal government.
 That is why they came, and that should be profoundly disturbing.
 They dropped everything and disrupted their lives for a week to jump on what might be their one big chance to get in a gun battle with the government.

 We're supposed to arm ourselves, their logic goes, to resist the tyranny of the government.
 Unless the definition of tyranny now encompasses enforcing laws passed by elected officials, this does not appear to qualify.
 This would seem to be an effort to start a fight.
 These are people who grew up reading about Waco and Ruby Ridge and Timothy McVeigh and simply can't wait to live out their own fantasies – you know, the typical things boys fantasize about doing like killing ATF agents and blowing up courthouses.